Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Simulation

 \subsection{Increasing nodes, SBM underlying graph}

 Now we consider the case when the data is generated from the stochastic block model.
-For this purpose, we set the $U$ matrix to a matrix which has 2 columns and 4 rows as $ U = $.
+For this purpose, we set the $J$ matrix to a matrix which has 2 columns and 4 rows as $ J = $.
+The matrix of latent positions $U$ is then formed as $U=HJ$.
 This leads to $d=2$ and the number of communities $K=4$.
-Figure \ref{fig:sbm} (left) shows the performance of the estimators with increasing number of nodes when $\beta$ is set to $(1,2)$.
+Figure \ref{fig:sbm} (a) shows the performance of the estimators with an increasing number of nodes when $\beta$ is set to $(1,2)$.
 As noted in \cite{mcfowland2021estimating} for the case of SBM, the estimator without homophily correction remains biased even with increasing $n$.
-We notice that in smaller sample sizes, the bias-corrected estimator improves upon the non bias-corrected estimator substantially.
+We notice that in smaller sample sizes, the bias-corrected estimator improves substantially upon the non-biased estimator.